 dokku, as this is the system user that the

-Admin users and root can also add keys remotely:
+Admin users and root can add keys remotely by specifying the

-Finally, if you are using the vagrant installation, you can also use the
+If you are using the Vagrant installation, you can also use the

 make vagrant-acl-add target to add your public key to Dokku (it will use your host username as the